kgeiger94/Data_Analytics_Portfolio/Zillow Webscraping Project/README.md

 ### ** Note:

-* Depending on the time of dashboard use, some listings may not appear or appear inaccurate.
+Depending on the time of dashboard use, some listings may not appear or appear inaccurate.
 These listings were scraped at the same time and listings/prices may have changed or been removed.
 If this was going to be a live production project and be used on a consistant bases, I would create a pipeline that automated the scraping process on a daily bases and etl the data into a production style database.
 Then create a live connection from Power BI to the datasource of housing data to keep a live updated dashboard with refreshed Zillow listings.

-* The overall averages and prices in the final Python notebooks and dashboard do not 100% reflect the actual statistics of housing data in the United States.
+The overall averages and prices in the final Python notebooks and dashboard do not 100% reflect the actual statistics of housing data in the United States.
 Due to time constraint, between 400-600 house listings per state were in the final dataset after data cleaning/processing and becuase of the limited data compared to the overall number of listings, appeared to skew the results a little.
 However, in the final results and averages state by state, the results align with other reputable sources of house statistics.
 Here are the most and least expensive states according to BusinessInsider.com compared to this projects final results:

-#### Business Insider top 10 most expensive states compared to scraped data
+##### Business Insider top 10 most expensive states
-Hawaii                        dfd
+Hawaii
-Washington DC                 dsds
+Washington DC
-California                    sdsd
+California
-Massachusetts                 sds
+Massachusetts
-Colorado                      sdsd
+Colorado
-Washington                    sdsd
+Washington
-New York                      sdsd
+New York
-Oregon                        sdsd
+Oregon
-Utah                          sdsd
+Utah
-New Jersey                    sdsd
+New Jersey

+##### Scraped data top 10 most expensive states